 Leave Things as You Found Them

-If you have pictures up that you think should not be seen, tell your attorney.
-If you’ve already locked down your page’s privacy settings, they should be safe enough.
+Tell your attorney if you have pictures you think should not be seen.
+They should be safe enough if you’ve already locked down your page’s privacy settings.
 Your attorney will know how to handle things if they really need to be removed or explained.

 How We Can Help

-Our team of personal injury lawyers are experienced and committed to helping our clients defend their rights and get the compensation they deserve.
+Our experienced team of personal injury lawyers is committed to helping our clients defend their rights and receive the compensation they deserve.

-Call us at 512-580-8334 or write to us online to set up a free, confidential consultation.
+Call us at 713-659-4000 or contact us online to set up a free, confidential consultation.
 We can explain how best to proceed and what to do with your Facebook friends until your case is resolved.